 This may be easier with another parent or guardian, who can stay outside the store with the other siblings.
 While they’re doing that, you can go inside with one child for them to choose a $1 gift (or slightly higher if you really want to ‘splurge’) for each of their siblings.
 Then simply repeat with each child.
 If you have three kids, you’ll have change from $10!

-Simply let each kid come into the room individually, select the items – and then close the tab before the next child arrives!
+Simply open up the website then let each kid come into the room individually.
+Once they’ve selected their items, just close the tab before the next child arrives!

 As a kid, I loved reading.
 My rebellious stage as a six year old was sneaking my favourite books to school.
 Yes, I was that hard core.